whitesource/unified-agent-distribution/dockerized/README.md

 - downloads the latest `wss-unified-agent.jar`

 #### Dockerfile
-Containing above mentioned list of languages and package managers installations.
+The Dockefile contains a list of languages and package managers installations.

 Default installations are:
 - utility apps